-You are being invited to take part in a research study.
-Before you decide you need to understand why the research is being done and what it would involve for you.
+Your child/ ward (hereafter referred to as 'child') is being invited to take part in a research study and has been given an Information sheet similar to this one.
+This is specifically for parents/ carers, to help you decide whether you wish your child to participate.
+Before you decide you need to understand why the research is being done and what it would involve for you both.
 Please take time to read the following information carefully.
 Talk to others about the study if you wish.

 Please ask us if there is anything that is not clear or if you would like more information.
-Please take as much time as you need to decide whether or not you wish to take part.
+Please take as much time as you need to decide with your child whether or not you and they wish to take part.